Blog

 Women & Banking: Meet Village Community Banks (VICOBA)

-By Millie Khosla with research by Vivian Msafiri
+By NTS staff with research by Vivian Msafiri

 In Kenya today, women struggle greatly with financial independence.
 According to the World Bank, two-thirds of the unbanked population are women.
 This inequality trickles into the social fabric where women lack funding for opportunities and as well as representation.
 To correct this income inequality within Africa, a grassroots organization called Village Community Banks, or VICOBA, has stepped in with a microfinance model that emphasizes female empowerment.